 Newly enrolling students demonstrating

 The Timocracy Foundation seeks to honor individuals who "do good for the sake of doing good" and do not typically seek recognition for their acts of goodness.
 Kimberly Orefice Turner, a 2007 graduate of the Graduate School of Education, has established a scholarship fund through the Timocracy Foundation.
-Scholarships of $5,000 will be awarded to two GSOE graduate students enrolled before September 1, 2012 in one of the following Massachusetts Initial Licensure programs:
+Scholarships of $5,000 will be awarded to two newly-enrolled or continuing GSOE graduate students enrolled before September 1, 2015, in one of the following Massachusetts Initial Licensure programs:

 • Early Childhood• Elementary• Early Childhood or Elementary and Creative Arts in Learning• Elementary and Specialist Teacher in Reading• Elementary and Moderate Disabilities PreK-8• Elementary Education and English as a Second Language• Early Childhood or Elementary Collaborative Internship programs

-This scholarship, in the amount of $2,000, will be awarded for summer 2013 to a qualified newly-accepted on-campus student in a Special Education Master's degree program in the Graduate School of Education.
-Additional information, including scholarship criteria and application requirements, is available by downloading the Anne Larkin Scholarship application [PDF].
+This scholarship, in the amount of $2,700, will be awarded for Fall 2015 to a qualified newly-accepted on-campus student in a Special Education Master's degree program in the Graduate School of Education.
+Additional information, including scholarship criteria and application requirements, is available by downloading the Anne Larkin Scholarship application [pdf].

-This $3,000 scholarship will be awarded for spring/summer 2013 to a student who is a graduate of the Adult Baccalaureate program and is pursuing a Master's degree in Early Childhood Education in the Graduate School of Education.
-For more information, see the Constance and Lewis Counts Scholarship brochure and application.
+Two scholarships in the amount of $2,300 each will be awarded for Fall 2015 to a student in the Lesley College for the Adult Learner who is enrolled in the Early Childhood Studies program or who is a graduate of the LCAL program and is pursuing a Master's degree in Early Childhood Education in the Graduate School of Education.
+For more information, see the Constance and Lewis Counts Scholarship brochure and application [pdf].

 The U.S. Department of Education instituted TEACH Grants in 2008 to encourage highly qualified teachers to serve low income schools in high-need subject area.
 See if a TEACH grant is right for you.